 The primary differences between the estimators appear in accuracy and precision.
 The RMSE decreases from 2.6 tons/ac under equal-probability sampling to 1.8 tons/ac under PPS.
 This reduction reflects the efficiency gains achieved by selecting PSUs with probability proportional to area, which concentrates sampling effort on stands that contribute more to the population total.
 The average 95% confidence interval width declines from 9.2 tons/ac under equal-probability sampling to 7 tons/ac under PPS, indicating higher precision under the PPS design.

-Confidence interval coverage is closer to the nominal 95% level under PPS as well, although both estimators achieve coverage rates that are near the target.
-This suggests that uncertainty is reasonably well characterized in both cases, with PPS providing slightly better calibration.
+Confidence interval coverage is closer to the nominal 95% level under PPS as well, although both estimators achieve rates near the target.
+This suggests that uncertainty is reasonably well characterized in both cases, with PPS performing slightly better.

 Overall, while both estimators perform well, PPS provides clear advantages in accuracy, precision, and interval performance.
 These results reinforce the role of PPS as an effective design choice for two-stage inventories when reliable auxiliary information is available at the PSU level.